For me, street photography is all about traveling light, and I get really want to be walking the streets with a big bag full of lenses.

 The lower price makes it an excellent traveler for beginners since you’re not investing in large amounts of money while you decide if photography is a hobby or career for us.

-Fujifilm 23 millimeter lens review recap, this is small and affordable and is compatible with all Fujifilm X series interchangeable camera systems are perfect for beginner photographers, ideal for Vloggers, and are a must-first street photographer.
+This is small and affordable and is compatible with all Fujifilm X series; interchangeable camera systems are perfect for beginner photographers, ideal for Vloggers, and are a must-first street photographer.

 It will have you itching to get outside and snap photos of people’s buildings and opportune moments.